Pier 57 in Seattle with Kids

 HOTEL ANDRA

-A bit further away, Hotel Andra is just blocks away from Pike Place Market.
-This hotel features the Tom Douglas restaurant Lola and offers on site cooking classes.
+A bit further away, Hotel Andra is just blocks from Pike Place Market.
+This hotel features the Tom Douglas restaurant Lola and offers on-site cooking classes.

 Seattle Family Photographer

 Zoe Burchard took these amazing photos of our family exploring Pier 57 in Seattle.
-Now, you can’t tell but my 18 month old was in a “mood” and wasn’t being super cooperative.
-Zoe was able to charm his socks off and get so many sweet faces!
+Now, you can’t tell, but my 18-month-old was in a “mood” and wasn’t super cooperative.
+Zoe was able to charm him off and get so many sweet faces!

 Things to do in Seattle with Kids